Rudransh-Sinha/Cybersecurity-Notes/Glossary/A.md

 ## Broadcast
 A communication method where one device sends data to every device in the same network.

-## CIDR (Classless Inter-Domain Routing)
-A notation used to define IP addresses and subnet masks (e.g., 192.168.1.0/24).

 ## Default Gateway
 The router that forwards traffic from a local network to other networks.